PostHog/posthog/plugin-server/src/worker/ingestion/PoE.md

 ## Background

-We're getting ready to make a substantial change to the way [persons](https://posthog.com/docs/data/persons) and [events](https://posthog.com/docs/data/events) work by essentially combining them and adding person ids and properties onto events.
+We're getting ready to make a substantial change to the way [persons](https://posthog.com/docs/data/persons) and [events](https://posthog.com/docs/data/events) work by combining them and adding person IDs and properties onto events.
 This is the way we’ll be querying data for all teams using PostHog in the near future.

 Why are we doing this?
-Firstly, it makes queries significantly faster because we no longer have to join tables to get a result; we can just look up everything in the events table instead.
-One query in our internal tests showed a 400x increase in speed, though 10x is the most common figure...but this beta will help us understand the improvement in real-world conditions.
+First, it makes queries significantly faster since we no longer have to join tables to get a result (JOINs are particularly expensive in ClickHouse); we can just look up everything in the events table instead.
+One query in our internal tests showed a 400x increase in speed, though 3-5x is the most common figure for speed improvements.
+This beta will help us understand this better in real-world conditions.

 Secondly, feedback showed that users weren't able to create queries based on person properties at the time of an event.
 By putting person properties on events, this becomes the new default, while still enabling you to filter insights based on the latest properties using cohorts.